SarahGearardo/FastFoodFinal/Data_Extraction_&_Cleaning/# Data Cleaning Steps.md

 3. Added leading zeros where necessary so that all zip codes were five numbers in length.
 3. Visualized unique zip codes on a map using Google API.
 4. Created a list of the unique zip codes and exported that as a csv to use for the Yelp API requests.
-5. Subdivided that list of zip codes into several smaller csv files in an attempt to not surpass Yelp's limit of 5,000 API calls in a day.
+5. Subdivided that list of zip codes into several smaller csv files in an attempt to avoid errors from Yelp's API.